annalisa144/reverdecer/_posts/2019-01-04-first-experiments-with-solar-salt-batteries.md

 # Why is this better than storing hot water in an insulated tank?

 Our [sleeping bag](https://reverdecer.annalisagross.com/2018/12/21/cooking-in-a-sleeping-bag/) holds hot water for about four hours.
 A [good, home-built insulated tank](https://www.builditsolar.com/Experimental/PEXColDHW/HeatLoss.htm#TheTest) might store useable heat for a week.
-When the(potential) heat is stored in chemical form (the energy in the salt) "heat" can be stored almost indefinitely.
+The dry "charged" Calcium Chloride can be stored almost indefinitely.
 This lets us **store** the sun's heat on a hot, sunny summer day, then **use** it six months later on a cold, cloudy winter day.

 # Why is this better than heating with wood?